-As discussed above, interim payments of statutory compensation can be recovered from a claimant where an order for compensation is not made in their favour, or where the order is for less than the amount of the interim payment [s 29(1)].
+Interim payments of statutory compensation can be recovered from a claimant where an order for compensation is not made in their favour, or where the order is for less than the amount of the interim payment [Victims of Crime Act 2001 (SA) s 29(1)].

 A claimant can also have statutory compensation recovered from them where they receive compensation from another source which was not taken into account when the order for statutory compensation was made.
 The amount recovered cannot be more than that received from the other source [s 29(2)].
 In such instances, a claimant must notify the Attorney-General in writing within 30 days after being paid compensation.
 The maximum penalty for failure to comply is $1 250 [s 29(3)].